 There are other forms of court-ordered alcohol or drug treatments as well.
 Those who have been convicted of a DUI violation also have a co-occurring disorders.
 If this is not addressed, they are more likely to return to their addiction once they are enter back into the real world.
 Long term treatment may be required, which can be imposed as part of their sentence, usually as an alternative to probation.

 The law recognizes that there is a difference between people who are likely to become repeat offenders and people who committed a genuine, one time only mistake.
 If people are “screened”, meaning that they enter the drug court system, it will be determined whether they have a high risk of re-offending.
 Risk factors include current mental health problems, a history of drug abuse, or dangerous lifestyles.
-It is likely that individuals of this kind will be put forward for court-ordered treatment.
+It is likely that individuals of this kind will be put forward for court-ordered rehab to address addiction.
 If you are ready for the help you need, call our service coordinators any time at (866)-578-7471 and start making change for the better.

 Dilaudid is 8 times more potent than morphine.